 Vocal Techniques for Singers | Defining Different Types of Vocal Technique

-Vocal Techniques for Singers: There are a huge variety of vocal techniques for singers that can help develop & improve all round vocal performance.
+There are a huge variety of vocal techniques for singers that can help develop and improve all-around vocal performance.
 Although you will achieve the best results by attending voice lessons with a qualified teacher, here are some simple vocal techniques that can be done daily or just before a performance plus some key dos and don’ts!

 - Stay hydrated, drink plenty of water.

-- Avoid stress & stay relaxed especially as you’re leading up to a performance.
+- Avoid stress and stay relaxed, especially as you’re leading up to a performance.

-- Eat a well balance & healthy diet
+- Eat a well balanced and healthy diet

 - Train with a qualified teacher regularly.

-- Speak at a normal volume & comfortable pitch
+- Speak at a normal volume and comfortable pitch

 - Practice in the “right way” daily.

 - Seek medical advice if you have prolonged hoarseness.